Windows 10 Blue Screen of Death – You Can Quickly Fix It

 If Windows finally starts, just transfer files out from this partition.
 But if Windows 10 Blue Screen of Death restart loop prevents you to access desktop, see the following tutorial.

-Next, start your unbootable computer from MiniTool Partition Wizard Boot Disk to get the window below:
+Secondly, start your unbootable computer from MiniTool Partition Wizard Boot Disk to get the main interface.

-Tip: you'll need to view capacity, used space, file system, and other features to distinguish C drive from other partitions.
+1. You'll need to view capacity, used space, file system, and other properties to distinguish C drive from other partitions.

 Tweet Your New Skills